nilclass/slint-framebuffer-example/README.md

 # Slint framebuffer example

 ⚠️⚠️⚠️

 This example is very rudimentary.
-It may not work with all framebuffer drivers (in fact, with most it won't, because it assumes 16-bit pixels, assuming the driver will understnad).
+It may not work with all framebuffer drivers (in fact, with most it won't, because it uses 16-bit pixels, assuming the driver will understand).
 Use at your own risk, and be ready to reboot if your screen is frozen 🙈

+⚠️⚠️⚠️

 ## What is this?